waleska404/angular-basics/README.md

 # AngularBasics <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/cf/Angular_full_color_logo.svg/1200px-Angular_full_color_logo.svg.png" alt="angular-logo" width="70px" height="70px"/>

-Little exercise about a Habit List to learn the basics of angular.
+Little exercise about a Habit List to learn the basics of angular. :checkered_flag:

-## Development server
+## Development server :rocket:

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding
+## Code scaffolding :hammer:

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Running unit tests
+## Running unit tests :bomb:

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Setting up the API server
+## Setting up the API server :outbox_tray:

 Run `npm install -g json-server` to install json-server.